 The first step toward building long-term and profitable business connections with consumers is to convert site visitors into leads.
 When it comes to creating ties between your firm and a potential client, on the other hand, one item is frequently overlooked.
-A landing page is what this is.
+Why Landing Page is Important?
 It has been proven time and time again that you must establish a landing page before commencing your marketing campaign.
 Why is this the case?

 A landing page is a prominent buzzword in digital marketing, and for good reason.
 Don’t pass judgement on landing pages based on how they’re often used by marketers.
 They’re at the heart of an inbound marketer’s lead generating operations, thus their value to the company can’t be overstated.